petershin/liferay-learn/docs/courses/latest/en/building-enterprise-websites-with-liferay/module-6-content-authoring-and-management/creating-claritys-commerce-content.md

 1. Click *Add* (![Add Button](../../images/icon-add.png)) and select *Simple*.

+   !!! note
-   **Note**: A simple product is any physical product for which inventory is tracked.
+       A simple product is any physical product for which inventory is tracked.

 1. Enter the following: